Ch. 3: Please be careful as passengers may have shifted during flight.

 I felt a sting in my left shoulder and my new best friend had poked my shoulder with her finger.
 As she did this, the light inside of the approaching woman glowed brighter.
 The sting of her finger subsided and the glow also lessened.

-I looked forward only because I didn’t want to be caught staring and to make sure I wasn’t going to walk into a tree, but as soon as I saw I was in the clear, I returned my gaze to the woman passing by and I could no longer see the dot.
+“Whoa,” I whispered to myself and I turned my head to look forward only because I didn’t want to be caught staring and to make sure I wasn’t going to walk into a tree, but as soon as I saw I was in the clear of trees, I returned my gaze to jean vest woman and I could no longer see the dot.

 I returned my gaze in front of me as we kept walking.
 I looked over to what’s-her-name and could see that she was smiling.
 Not just a little hint of a smile, but more of a laugh or the beginnings of a laugh.